Trased/QuizApp/README.md

    ```
    - `question`: The question text.
    - `options`: An array of answer choices.
+   - `code_snippet`: An optional tag if your question requires code snippets.
    - `answer`: The index of the correct answer in the `options` array (0-based).

 ### Styling